Contents

 d.
 Mean Dependency Distance

 The average number of words between each word and its syntactic head in the linear order of the sentence.
-Higher values indicate more center-embedding and long-range dependencies.
+This measures how far apart grammatically related words are in the actual text.

 10% weight